High-performance teams are groups of motivated, goal-focused employees with complementary talents and skills who routinely produce superior results.

 The process of building a high-performance team starts with assembling the right talent and laying out goals and responsibilities.
 Expectations should be clearly expressed, along with key performance indicators (KPIs) and success conditions.
 Team members during his phase may display equal parts excitement and trepidation; give them an opportunity to ask questions and express concerns in a safe environment and provide clear opportunities for members to get to know each other to develop relationships of trust.

 With the team in place, the next stage focuses more heavily on the goals themselves.
 Large objectives are broken down into more manageable milestones.
 If necessary, goals may be reevaluated using new data and better team insights.
-At this point, teams will likely need to work on developing additional skills relevant not only to achieving their goals, but also communicating and collaborating as a group.
+At this point, teams will likely need to work on developing additional skills relevant to achieving their goals and communicating and collaborating as a group.

 Once team goals are more accurately defined and team members have the understanding and skills to achieve them, everyone involved can now focus the majority of their energy towards increasing productivity.
 At this point, team output will typically see a major jump.
 When properly celebrated, this early success can lead to further acceleration towards achieving team goals.